Hoshi-Cyber/listwithlocate-go-live-pack/legal/privacy.md

 Last updated: 2025-10-03

 ## Controller
 Locate Properties Kenya Limited ("we", "us", "our").
-Contact: support@REQUIRED
+Contact: support@listwithlocate.co.ke

 ## Data We Process
 - Contact details you submit on forms